 There are many street side local food stalls, shops and restaurants in the alleyways of Boudha that serve these aesthetic range of food items but not all have been able to gain the liking of the Nepalese people.
 While some cuisines are yet to discovered by the public, some of the listed have already become a local’s favorite and are a must try when you are in or around Boudhanath:

-5. Sha phaley: Literally translating to meat bread, sha phaley is a deep fried pastry filled with stuffing such as minced meat, cabbage, onions and other spices.
-These are shaped into circular pieces of bread and are either deep fried or pan-fried, the frying style varying according to the regions.
-Sha phaleys are very famous all around Kathmandu and can be found in most road side momo shops, especially in the Patan area.
+Literally translating to meat bread, sha phaley is a deep fried pastry filled with stuffing such as minced meat, cabbage, onions, and other spices.
+These are shaped into circular pieces of bread and are either deep fried or pan-fried, the frying style varies according to the regions.
+Sha phaleys are very famous all around Kathmandu and can be found on most roadside momo shops, especially in the Patan area.
 Within Boudha too, Sha phaleys are found in most restaurants serving Tibetan dishes and momos.